 The design of the grains should make it easier on the plants and fish in the aquarium.
 It is also porous enough for aeration to be effective.
 The aeration process is always important to the plants’ roots, making sure that they get the amount of air they need for growth.

 The appearance of the sand itself is excellent for a planted aquaria.
-However, you can always use it different from the other types of aquarium environment and will do its part.
+However, you can always use it differently from the other types of aquarium environment and will do its part.

 You will not need to remove the sand even after years, as it is designed to remain effective for the life of your aquarium.
 This means you save money, with no need to replace the sand after only a few years.